selcukmart/SpiderForm/docs/V2/VALIDATION.md

 # Laravel-Style Validation System

-FormGenerator V2 includes a powerful Laravel-inspired validation system that provides comprehensive server-side validation with an intuitive, fluent API.
+SpiderForm V2 includes a powerful Laravel-inspired validation system that provides comprehensive server-side validation with an intuitive, fluent API.

 ## Table of Contents